 In our simulations, we focus on the ability of the model to generate measured TFP consistent with the data as we vary returns to scale and markups.
-We calibrate the parameter $\nu$ to our annual estimates from 2001 to 2014, while the parameter $\mu$ is set to annual estimates from \cite{CMA2022_report}.
-We set $\phi=0.135$ such that the share of inactive firms is empirically plausible in our benchmark calibration.
+We calibrate the parameter $\nu$ to our annual estimates from 2000 to 2019, while the parameter $\mu$ is set to annual estimates from \cite{CMA2022_report}.

 Figure~\ref{fig:calib_TFPindex_fixedmu} compares the trends in TFP in the data and our model.
 We present two data series.
 Data (PWT) is from the Penn World Tables as reported in our motivation (Figure~\ref{fig:TFP_growth}).
 This follows a traditional Solow Residual approach.
 Data (authors') is our model consistent measure of TFP based on equation~\eqref{eq:Y_CobbDouglas}, and estimated using ONS aggregate capital and hours data, combined with our calibration for $\alpha$ and $\nu_t$.
 The model and data trends show a rise in both series prior to the Financial Crisis, followed by a sharp decline in the data and a more gradual decrease in the model.
 The two counterfactual exercises act as bounds on the data and model, which highlights the opposing effects of returns to scale and markups.
 Importantly, the model is delivers measured TFP in between these bounds similar to both data series.

 The counterfactual exercises are informative, highlighting the tug of war between productivity-enhancing returns to scale and productivity-degrading markups.
-Fixing the markup to its 2001 value highlights the significant impact of rising returns to scale on aggregate productivity.
-If market power had remained constant, higher returns to scale would have boosted aggregate productivity by over 20\% between 2001 and 2014.
+Fixing the markup to its 2000 value highlights the significant impact of rising returns to scale on aggregate productivity.
+If market power had remained constant, higher returns to scale would have raised aggregate productivity by around 20\% between 2000 and 2019.
 However, when we incorporate the simultaneous increase in markups and returns to scale, our estimated productivity trend aligns more closely with observed data.
 Likewise, if returns to scale had not risen from 2000 onwards, but markups had increased as observed, aggregate productivity would have declined over 10\% over this period.